 Your safety is our first priority.
-We understand that many of you have concerns about you or your loved ones coming to UK HealthCare for treatment after the announcement of COVID-19 cases in Kentucky.
-UK HealthCare hospitals are already under visitor restrictions due to flu season, with more stringent rules in certain areas.
+We understand that many of you have concerns about you or your loved ones coming to UK HealthCare for treatment because of COVID-19 concerns.
+UK HealthCare hospitals and clinics have visitor rules in place for your safety.
 We have put these procedures in place to ensure a safe environment of care.

 If you are visiting our hospital, we ask that you help us maintain a safe environment for everyone by following all posted guidelines for visiting patients throughout our facilities.